nes-lab/shepherd/docs/user/getting_started.md

 # ⤷ should show that /dev/mmcblk0p1 (SD-Card) is "/" (root-directory) usually on line 1
 ```

 If the tests are positive it is safe to use the image as is from sd-card.
-Alternatively it is also possible to copy the OS to the internal eMMC for improved performance.
+Alternatively it is also possible to copy the OS to the internal eMMC for slightly improved performance.
 Note that the recommended eMMC flasher does not work, but `dd` can be used instead:

 ```Shell
 sudo dd if=/dev/mmcblk0p1 of=/dev/mmcblk1p1
 # ⤷ takes 10 - 20 min
 ```

-After the command finishes shut down the Beaglebone either by `sudo shutdown now` or by pushing the button next to the network socket.
+After the command finishes shut down the Beaglebone either by `sudo shutdown now` or by pushing the button next to the ethernet socket.
 Remove the sd-card and boot the system back up again.
-Repeat the tests from above and make sure that the output matches except that `mount` now shows mmcblk1p1 (eMMC) as root-directory.
+Repeat the tests from above and make sure that the output matches except that `mount` now shows `mmcblk1p1` (eMMC) as root-directory.

 For password-less entry & usage of the Beaglebone we prepared an `ansible playbook`.
-Make sure that you cloned the shepherd-repository and installed ansible (compare with general installation-guide from previous section) and also configured the `herd.yml` in consultation with the full installation guide.
+Make sure that you cloned the shepherd-repository locally and installed ansible (compare with general installation-guide from previous section) and also configured the `herd.yml` in consultation with the full installation guide.

 ```Shell
 # execute in shepherd-repo on host
 ansible-playbook ./deploy/setup_pwless_ssh_for_host.yml
 ```

-Now that the Software ready a basic test of the shepherd-framework can be run.
+Now that the Software is ready, a basic test of the shepherd-framework can be run.
 It is possible to start a pre-configured harvesting demo, even without a cape.
 This can be done either on the Beaglebone itself:

 ```Shell
 sudo shepherd-sheep run --config /etc/shepherd/example_config_harvest.yaml